 While it is perfectly natural to have disagreements with your business partner from time to time, dealing with someone who consistently questions and interferes with your work can be frustrating and will ultimately have a negative impact on your business.
 So, what can you do to navigate such a difficult working relationship?
-In episode #159, Gene Marks and Elizabeth Larkin advise small business owners on how to handle an obstructionist.
+Gene Marks and Elizabeth Larkin advise small business owners on how to handle an obstructionist.

 1:19 Today’s Topic: What Should I Do If My Small Business Partner is an Obstructionist?